debrouwere/draughtsman/README.md

 To use Draughtsman as a rudimentary web server (bypassing e.g. Apache entirely), simply start up the app by opening up a terminal and execute `draughtsman /my/basepath`.
 Surf to http://0.0.0.0:3400/ for a directory listing and take it from there.

+## Daemonize and run on startup

+For additional convenience, you may want to deamonize the application and run it after login or startup just like your web server.
+The installation script can do this for you, using upstart on a Linux system and launchctl on OS X.

+## Advanced usage

 You can also use Draughtsman as a proxy: it'll process any file formats it knows about, and forward any other requests, like for PHP files, to a proper web server of your choosing.

 To use Draughtsman as a proxy, use the `--relay` argument, e.g. `draughtsman ./test/example --port 5000 --relay http://localhost:8888`.